Arghnews/wordsearch_solver/README.md

 ---

-- cmdline_app
+- @ref cmdline_app

 Cmdline app used for profiling time taken to solve a wordsearch using a particular solver and dictionary.
 Uses my slightly modified gperftools profiler.

 ---

-- gui_app
+- @ref gui_app

-Simple wordsearch gui using ImGui as backend
+Simple wordsearch gui using ImGui as backend.
+@note Whilst this is a subdirectory, it's built as an entirely standalone project, that pulls this (wordsearch_solver) project via conan.

 ---

-- solver
+- @ref solver

 Contains the algorithm to actually solver a wordsearch.
 Exposes types that clients should use to consume this library.

 ---

-- utility
+- @ref utility

 ---

-- cmake
+- @ref cmake

 ---

-- test
+- @ref test